-Brownlee LLP provides members free access to Brownlee's Municipal Helpline.
-Similar to the service formerly offered by SUMA's in-house counsel, the helpline is an informal consultation service for municipalities and municipal-related entities (such as municipal corporations and authorities) that require brief and informal guidance or consultation.

-The Municipal Helpline is an informal, no-strings-attached consultation service for municipalities a nd municipal-related entities (s uch as mu nicipal corporations and authorities) that require brief and informal guidance or consultation.
+Brownlee LLP provides members access Brownlee's free to Municipal Helpline.
+The helpline is an informal consultation service for municipalities and municipalrelated entities (such as municipal corporations and authorities) that require brief and informal guidance or consultation.
+The Municipal Helpline is an informal, no-stringsattached consultation service for municipalities and municipalrelated entities (such as municipal corporations and authorities) that require brief and informal guidance or consultation.
 Brownlee LLP is also offering SUMA members a 10 per cent discount on all legal fees.